AMBER ALERT canceled after 2 children found safe from Missouri suspect who shot mom

-CENTERVILLE, Mo. — An AMBER ALERT has been canceled for two boys in southwest Missouri who were taken after a male suspect shot their mother.
+CENTERVILLE, Mo. — An AMBER ALERT has been canceled for two boys in Reynolds County, Missouri, who were taken after a male suspect shot their mother.

 The Missouri State Highway Patrol reports the children have been found safe.